linz/linz-bde-uploader/README.md

 #### User setup

-Lastly the `linz_bde_uploader` software should be run under a UNIX account that also has PostgreSQL `bde_dba` database access.
+Lastly the `linz_bde_uploader` software should be run under a UNIX account that also has PostgreSQL `bde_admin` database access.
 It is best to first create a system user account as well so ident authentication can be used.

 ```shell
 adduser --system --gecos "BDE Maintainer" bde
 ```

-The bde PostgreSQL user account needs to have `bde_dba` rights, but does not need to have superuser rights by default.
+The bde PostgreSQL user account needs to have `bde_admin` rights, but does not need to have superuser rights by default.
 An example SQL create user script could look like:

 ```sql
 DO $$